INTRODUCING THE EDPOWERMENT BUSINESS INCUBATION CENTER

 2024 marked the opening of EdPowerment's new initiative: a community-serving "Business Incubation Center" where young adults learn trade and business skills to build a better life in their own environment.

 Today the Incubation Center houses four projects to not only teach specific skills, but also business strategies and conversational English that will promote success.
+Our exceptional staff shown above guide our apprentices and learners in the following:

 Wings For Confident Women

-Responding the the urging of teachers at Dahani Secondary School, in 2023 our Tanzanian team began to educate female students about proper menstrual care AND to teach them how to make reusable pads.
+Responding to the urging of teachers at Dahani Secondary School, in 2023 our Tanzanian team began to educate female students about proper menstrual care AND to teach them how to make reusable pads.
 These first steps evolved into Wings for Confident Women, a program (named locally) to produce and distribute pads, and teach about proper female reproductive health.

 After our initial production of sanitary pads, our management surveyed leading Tanzanian and US programs who manufacture resuable pads in order to improve our product.
 At the same time, we developed a coaching curriculum.
 This "re-engineering" has resulted in a product that serves the user for over a year.
 We teach proper care!